 Students must have an intermediate-advanced knowledge of Spanish in order to be considered for this program.
-Spanish majors, Spanish minors, and Spanish for Business minors strongly encouraged to apply.
+Spanish majors, Spanish minors, and Spanish for Business minors are given priority during application process.

 Spain is one of Europe's most geographically diverse countries, ranging from the near-deserts of eastern Andalucia to the green countryside and deep coastal inlets of Galicia, and from the sun-baked uplands of Castilla-La Mancha to the rugged, snow capped Pyrenees.
 Culturally, Spain is filled with superb old buildings, from Roman aqueducts and Islamic palaces to Gothic cathedrals.
 The more you travel in Spain, the more it becomes evident just how diverse a country it truly is, and how many unique regions in Spain there are.